 Buildings and structures are assessed to define their significance with the greatest care.
 Many old buildings and indeed recent buildings are interesting, but listing identifies only those which are of national 'special interest'.
 The main criteria used are:

-- Age and rarity: most buildings built before 1700 which survive in anything like their original condition are listed, as are most of those built between 1700 and 1840
+- Age and rarity: all buildings built before 1700 which survive in anything like their original condition are listed, as are most of those built between 1700 and 1840

 - The criteria become tighter with time, so that buildings built within the last 30 years have to be exceptionally important to be listed, and under threat too.
 A building has to be over 10 years old to be eligible for listing